huaminghuangtw/Evergreen-Notes/Permanent-Notes/rest, reset, relax, recharge.md

 ---

-It's important to take time to [sharpen the saw](https://sketchplanations.com/sharpen-the-saw).
+It’s important to take time to [sharpen the saw](https://sketchplanations.com/sharpen-the-saw).

 # The Two Woodcutters